Ulmus pumila 'Poort Bulten': Cultivation

+Two specimens were planted in Brilhoek (in Hornhof cemetery), Nederhorst den Berg, in 2019, as part of Wijdemeren City Council's elm collection.
 'Poort Bulten' is not known to have been introduced to North America or Australasia.

 Putative specimens

 A Siberian elm with rough bark and leaves smaller than those of 'Pinnato-ramosa', that remain light green all summer, matching those of 'Poort Bulten', stands near the entrance to Rocheid Path at the northern end of Arboretum Avenue, Edinburgh (2025).
 Though planted c.1980, the tree does not yet produce fruit.